“In order for connection to happen, we have to allow ourselves to be seen—really seen.” - Brené Brown

 IFS is based on the premise that we are made up of many different parts (i.e. based on the theory of multiplicity); ones that hold pain, ones that protect us from that pain, and beneath it all, we ALL have a Self.
 The Self is comprised of calm, curiosity, compassion, gratitude, courage, allow us to access inner clarity, creativity, confidence, and ultimately has a desire for connection, harmony and the power to heal.
 IFS is a comprehensive, non-pathologizing model, and one that empowers clients towards Self-led living, and healing.

 Mindfulness is essentially adopting a non-judgmental, present moment awareness of your experience.
 When we experience trauma, scary, overwhelming, and difficult memories from our past become real again in the present moment, which make it that much scarier and an unsafe place to be.
-Trauma-informed mindfulness invites a gradual awareness of your triggers, and a progressive retraining of your brain and nervous system to establish safety in the present moment, and release the pain from the past.
+Trauma-informed somatic mindfulness invites a gradual awareness of your bodily felt-sense of your triggers, and a progressive retraining of your nervous system to establish safety in the present moment, and release the pain from the past, as it manifests in your body.

 There are varying types of behavioural therapies, yet they all promote a change in behaviour, whether that is through different bevioural interventions, exposure and response prevention, valued-based living, and goal-setting.
 We would implement the strategies that would best support you living your best life, and thriving, not just surviving.